matt1432/nixos-configs/README.md

 what is currently not working:

 - plymouth theme has no login prompt
-- sddm theme flashes white
-- autosign in to keyring

 what i want to do:

-- learn flakes
 - add auto-rotate widget in ags control center
 - when multiple widgets open, clicking on a background one puts it forward